Endeared/jsProjectsAA/readme.md

 # collection of app academy tasks / simple js functions and / or project scripts

-## all functions in functionsGlobal use function declaration, while all functions in functionsLocal use function expression

 ## functions included:

 + search array for word (**wordWithinArray**)